 Any successful learning experience requires mutual respect on the part of the student and the instructor.
-Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
-Student conduct which disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.
+Neither instructor nor student should be subject to others' behavior that is rude, disruptive,

 Discrimination Policy

 It is the policy of this instructor not to discriminate on the basis of age, color, disability, ethnicity, gender, national origin, race, religion, sexual orientation, or veteran status.